-- Complexity Addiction: Even the most basic blocking technique in Wing Chun aspires to perfectly parry a strike and try to capitalize on it to trap the opponent's arm.
+- Complexity Addiction: Even the most basic blocking technique in Wing Chun aspires to parry perfectly a strike and try to capitalize on it to trap the opponent's arm.
 While this allows for long, beautiful chains of attacks and counterattacks between two skilled practitioners, it is much more difficult to master than simpler blocks.

-- Counter Attack: What the other hand does when the first hand blocks.
+- Counter-Attack: What the other hand does when the first hand blocks.
 Practically the tenet of the art.

 - Difficult, but Awesome: To be good at Wing Chun, a practitioner must adhere closely to the fundamental concepts of the art.
 Add that to getting the proper structure, body conditioning, and combat sensitivity, not to mention maintaining a forward pressure against the opponents, it's safe to say that the art requires a lot of investment in order to be combat effective.
 This can make a lot of people argue for Awesome, but Impractical, as said in the main text.

 - Dynamic Entry: Wing Chun specializes in breaking down the opponent's balance and structure using fast and precise short range strikes.